tikrneva/Talent2017-Group6/Week 1/Exercises/README.md

+# Exercise set 1 - solutions

-# Ex 1: Use aud16.dat find all known nuclei that are unbound to two-proton decay but bound to one-proton decay.
+### Ex 1: Use aud16.dat find all known nuclei that are unbound to two-proton decay but bound to one-proton decay.

-# Ex 2: Use the liquid-drop model to obtain the neutron drip line for Z=36-44.
+### Ex 2: Use the liquid-drop model to obtain the neutron drip line for Z=36-44.
 Compare to the HFB-27 model and comment on the reasons for the difference.

-# Ex 3: Use rms13.dat to obtained the differences in charge radii for N and N-1 and make a plot vs neutron number N. Comment on the result.
+### Ex 3: Use rms13.dat to obtained the differences in charge radii for N and N-1 and make a plot vs neutron number N. Comment on the result.
 This is known as the Brix-Kopferman plot.

-# Ex 4: Use toiee.dat to make a plot of the ratio of the 8+ to 6+ energies for yrast states.
+### Ex 4: Use toiee.dat to make a plot of the ratio of the 8+ to 6+ energies for yrast states.
 Comment on your results.

-# Ex 5: Calculate the 14C decay Q value of 223Ra.
+### Ex 5: Calculate the 14C decay Q value of 223Ra.
 Use this to estimate the half-life and compare to experiment.
 What is the branching ratio for the 14C decay?

 ### Na23 levels
 ![alt text](https://github.com/tikrneva/Talent2017-Group6/blob/master/Week%201/Exercises/na23y.png)